Skip to main content

 Payload mismatch

 Returned when you reuse a key with a different request body.
+The server computes a fingerprint of each request and compares it on retries.
+If the request body differs from the original, the request is rejected instead of silently ignored.
 Each key is bound to the exact request body that was sent with it.
 Use a new key for different requests.

 {